Where Silence Has Lease

 "Where Silence Has Lease" is the second episode of the second season of the American science fiction television series Star Trek: The Next Generation, the 28th episode overall.
 It was originally released on November 28, 1988, in broadcast syndication.
 Directed by Winrich Kolbe, it was written by Jack B. Sowards.

-Synopsis

-Enveloped by a void in space, the Enterprise crew is tested by a powerful alien presence.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, while enveloped by a void in space, the Enterprise crew is tested by a powerful alien presence.